 Fair Share technologies are enabled by default in Remote Desktop Services

-This article describes how a Remote Desktop Session Host (RDSH) server uses Fair Share technologies to balance CPU, disk, and network bandwidth resources among multiple Remote Desktop sessions.
+This article describes how a Remote Desktop Session Host (RDSH) server, Windows 10 Enterprise multi-session and Windows 11 Enterprise multi-session use Fair Share technologies to balance CPU, disk, and network bandwidth resources among multiple Remote Desktop sessions.

 Original KB number: 4494631

 Fair Share technologies for CPU resources were introduced in Windows Server 2008 R2.
 Remote Desktop Services (RDS) server, Windows 10 Enterprise multi-session and Windows 11 Enterprise multi-session use Fair Share technology to manage resources.
 RDS builds on the Fair Share technologies to add features for allocating network bandwidth and disk resources.
 Fair Share technologies are enabled by default, but you can disable them using Windows PowerShell and WMI.

 For more information about the related properties in WMI, see Win32_TerminalServiceSetting class: Properties.

 Fair Share CPU Scheduling dynamically distributes processor time across all RDS and Azure Virtual Desktop (AVD) multi-session sessions on the same Session Host server, based on the number of sessions and the demand for processor time within each session.
 This process creates a consistent user experience across all of the active sessions, while sessions are being created and deleted dynamically.
 This feature builds on the Dynamic Fair Share Scheduling technology (DFSS) that was part of Windows Server.

 Dynamic Disk Fair Share